NuGet/Samples/README.md

 1. [CatalogReaderExample](CatalogReaderExample) is a sample showing how to read the NuGet API's catalog resource.

+1. [PackageDownloadsExample](PackageDownloadsExample) shows how to get a package's download counts.

 ## Documentation and Further Learning

 The [NuGet Docs](http://docs.nuget.org) cover creating NuGet packages in more detail: